East Lodge at Ashiestiel

 Family holidays, reunions and honeymoons kindle priceless moments that deserve preserving.Find Out More

 "East Lodge was a gem of a cottage.
 It is well situated, being in a quiet location, but it is very easy to get to tourist spots and there are some lovely walks from outside the cottage.
 The cottage was very well appointed, clean and comfortable.
-The owners (Steve and Anne) were very helpful and provided a generous welcome pack of goodies.
+The owners were very helpful and provided a generous welcome pack of goodies.
 The area is beautiful and certainly one that we would like to visit again."Ms Nelson

 - Sorry, dogs are not permitted.